Kavindu95/Social-media-app-using-React/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Your License Name] License - see the [LICENSE](Licence.txt) file for details.

 ## Acknowledgements

-- Hat tip to [Name] for inspiration and guidance.
+- Hat tip to [Mr. Ranjith Suranga] for inspiration and guidance.
 - Thanks to the React community for amazing support and resources.